Making a Will with Harold G Walker Solicitors

 It’s important that everyone makes a Will.
 It gives you an opportunity to decide what will happen to your money, property and assets after you die.
 If you die without a Will then you die intestate and the law dictates how your estate will be distributed and this could result in unmarried partners, friends and charities not included as beneficiaries.

 At Harold G Walker our Solicitors will guide you through the process of making a Will, ensuring you get the right lifetime plan in place.
 Our aim is to provide our clients with complete peace of mind that their affairs are in order, so we’ll take the time to understand your individual requirements and advise you about the most appropriate Will for you.
+We have helped thousands of clients across Bournemouth and Poole and surrounding areas to get the right lifetime plan in place for them.

 For further information please contact a member of our Wills & Probate team.